dougbutner/web-4/README.md

 communicable

 ## **Degradation of Information**
 Web 3 focuses on storing information forever in a provable way.
 Web 4 introduces a counter-model which may be optionally adopted by any time token based system.
 In this model, information becomes harder and harder to know the more time that passes.
+The agent of this difficulty may be CPU cycles, or some sort of democratic request, where the more people that seek out a particular block of information, the more likely it is to be accessable to the whole.

 Erasing Permanant Records